Residential Landlord and Tenant (Ontario) Legal Guide

 Interpretation Guideline 8: Review of an Order

-As noted above, the RTA adds a specific ground justifying review: "the Board's power to review a decision or order under that section [SPPA s.21.2] may be exercised if a party to a proceeding was not reasonably able to participate in the proceeding" [Act s.209(2)].
+As reflected in R26.8 ["an explanation why the requestor was not reasonably able to participate in the hearing""], the RTA sets out another specific procedural ground justifying review: "the Board's power to review a decision or order under that section may be exercised if a party to a proceeding was not reasonably able to participate in the proceeding" [Act s.209(2)].

-Requests for Reviews should be on the Board-approved form (though clear letters may be accepted), signed, be accompanied by the required fee [Act s.181,182] (which may be refunded if successful)]:
+Requests for reviews should be in writing on the Board-approved form, "signed by the requestor or the requestor's representative" and, be accompanied by the required fee [Act s.181,182; R 26.7] (which may be refunded if successful)]: